This review looks at how many patients re-attend their dental practice within 28 days of receiving treatment.

-This review focuses on high rates of patient re-attendance within 28 days.
-While there may be reasons for some short periods between courses of treatment, we wanted to understand why some providers had such high rates.
+There may be reasons for some short periods between courses of treatment, but the review helps us to understand why some providers have higher rates.

 - raise awareness of the potential risks around 28DR claiming

-- enable providers to review and if necessary correct their claiming procedures
+- allow providers to review and correct their claiming procedures

-- provide an assurance that inappropriate claims are identified
+- provide assurance that inappropriate claims are identified

 Where inappropriate claims are identified, we’ll seek financial recovery and refund any patient charges.